 Regularly vacuuming pile fabrics removes loose dirt before it becomes embedded in the fibers and should be a part of regular maintenance.
 Spots and stains should be addressed as soon as possible.
 Dry solid material should be carefully scraped off and vacuumed; liquids should be gently blotted, working inward from the outside of the affected area.
 Exposure to water and pressure can cause permanent crushing of rayon pile, so this fiber especially should never be rubbed or steamed.
 When the fabric is completely dry, gently brush in the direction of the pile to restore its loft.

 Since polyurethane blocks moisture, most water-based or mild stains can be eliminated using soap, water, and a soft sponge.
 If a stain is persistent or a more difficult stain such as oil or ink, first check to see if the pattern has a solvent resistant finish.
 Products that are solvent resistant can be cleaned with agents such as Windex, mineral sprits, 50% diluted bleach, or Naphtha.
 If a fabric does not have a solvent resistant finish, please call Brentano for consultation.
 Be aware that Brentano polyurethane is designed to be degradable and should not be treated like a vinyl.
 Harsh chemicals such as acetone may affect the appearance of the surface.
-Avoid using acetone and vinegar as cleaning agents at all times; an extensive list of compatible chemicals is available by request.
+Avoid using acetone or vinegar as cleaning agents at all times.

 We are providing fabric care information for your convenience.
 While this information is considered reliable, Brentano, Inc. cannot guarantee the results.
 The information and recommendations offered here are given without warranty, representation or inducement of any kind, including, but not limited to, the implied warranties of merchantability and fitness for particular use or purpose.
 Please read product specification carefully to determine appropriateness for specific applications.